 If you’re a foot passenger, many ferry operators will expect you to contain your dog in an RSPA approved pet carrier during the journey, which can be particularly tricky if you have a large-breed dog.

 If You Can’t Take Your Pet Away with You

 Holidays can offer a great way to spend time with your dog where they can enjoy relaxing and unwinding with the family.
-But not all dogs are good at coping with travelling, may be too old to come, or have health needs which means they need to stay at home in Ireland.
-Think about whether your dog will be able to cope with your journey, or whether they would be more settled staying with a dog-sitting service, such as Barking Mad Ireland.
+But not all dogs are good at coping with travelling.
+Some may be too old to come, or have health needs which means they need to stay at home in Ireland.
+Think about whether your dog will be able to cope with your journey.
+Or whether they would be more settled staying with a dog-sitting service, such as Barking Mad Ireland.

 Back To Main